 Another potential benefit of the ADHD Hyperfocus is that, yes, it can offer ways to be meditative.
 Especially when we are hyperfocusing on something we are interested in and not just momentarily tricked ourselves into obsessing over something.

-I don’t recommend doing that with television (I know I’m not the only one that hyperfocuses on that ha!) or anything that causes anxiety to run wild (I hyperfocused on medical diseases for a long period of time once.
-It was interesting but also anxiety producing so I don’t recommend that one!)
+I don’t recommend doing that with television (I know I’m not the only one that hyperfocuses on that, right?) or anything that causes your anxiety to run wild.
+I hyperfocused on medical diseases for a long period of time once.
+It was interesting but also anxiety producing so I don’t recommend that one!

-Now, I want to know your top mindfulness meditation for ADHD strategy!
+I showed you mind, now show me yours!
+I want to know your top mindfulness meditation for ADHD strategy.
 What way do you practice that works best for you?
 Which are you most interested in trying?